oar-team/oar/Docs/html/OAR-DOCUMENTATION.rst

                                       then processes of a job could be killed when another finished on the same
                                       computer)
+  --ssh_private_key  |   specify the private and public ssh key
+                     |-  to use to connect on each nodes assigned by OAR.
+  --ssh_public_key   |   This option is usefull in a grid usage to
+                         establish oarsh connections between each
+                         nodes of each clusters.
+                         Be carefull to use only ssh keys without passphrase.
   --hold : Set the job state into Hold instead of Waiting; so it is not scheduled (you must run "oarresume" to turn it into the Waiting state).
   -D : Print result in DUMPER format.
   -Y : Print result in XML format.